VID Extension Kit - Lists

 my-obj: make object! [a: b: c: none]

 See the file tests/lists/spec-dialect-2.r for an example of this.

-The contents of a list is usually one or several columns and rows, where each column has a title.
+The contents of a list is usually one or several columns and rows.
 DATA-LIST is designed to accept an input directly to display contents, so you don't have to spend time generating a specification of the content.

 There are generally 3 types of data content allowed: